pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 ## Section 1: Chapters 1-7, pages 15-93

+### *Discussion Questions*
+* What can we implement/ How can we incorporate lessons?
+* What really resonated with you?
+* Do you know any Brent's?

 ### *Themes*
 * Companies rely on technology/ computers more and more.
 * Lean management principles apply to IT/ knowledge work as much as manufacturing plants